Azure/ResourceModules/docs/wiki/UtilitiesConversionScript.md

 # Convert bicep files into ARM helper script

 At the time of writing bicep is still in a beta phase.
-For this reason, some people may want to wait for bicep's _General Availability_ and prefer to use ARM Templates meanwhile.
+For this reason, some people may want to wait for bicep's _General Availability_ and prefer to use ARM Templates for the time being.
 For those scenarios, a script is supplied with the CARML library, leveraging the bicep toolkit translator/compiler, to support the conversion from CARML bicep modules to ARM Templates.
 This page documents the conversion utility and how to use it.